-All administrators and instructional supervisors have the option of becoming members of the administrative Sick Bank.
+All administrators and instructional supervisors have the option of becoming members of the administrative scick beank.
 This irrevocable election shall be made within thirty (30) days of the start of the employee's first administrative assignment.
-The purpose of the Ssick Bbank is to afford District #225 administrators and instructional supervisors extended sick leave coverage when a prolonged illness is incurred.
+The purpose of the sick bank is to afford District #225 administrators and instructional supervisors extended sick leave coverage when a prolonged illness is incurred.

-Section B¶
+Section B